unit-io/unitdb/README.md

 ```

 ### Writing to a database
 Use the DB.Batch() function to store messages to topic or delete a message from topic.
 Batch operation speeds up bulk insert records into tracedb.
-Reading data is blazing fast if batch operation is used to insert records into tracedb and reading those records within short span of time for example 24 hours:
+Reading data is blazing fast if batch operation is used for inserting records into tracedb and then reading records within short span of time while db is still open:

 ```
     err = db.Batch(func(b *tracedb.Batch) error {